angary/assorted-algorithms/README.md

 <h2>reversi</h2><b>Sep 2020 (Work in progress)</b><br>
-An implementation of the game 'Reversi' along with an AI to play against.
+An basic command line implementation of the game 'Reversi' along with an AI to play against.
 <br><br>

-*Command line game with an AI opponent which uses a negamax (variation of minimax) algorithm with alpha beta pruning.*
+*Command line game with an AI opponent which uses a minimax algorithm, with move sorting and alpha beta pruning.
+Heuristics used includes - mobility, corners captured, frontier length, stability, and 'value' of a square.
+Extra optimisations - transposition table.*